abdulwaheed76/practices/README.md

 * no need to know db query or internal logic of code of developer.
 It's not the business of tester.
 * no need to know actual/real data in db, tester can insert things himself for testing, during test.
-* controller/api route should exit though.
+* controller/api route should exist though.
 Dummy route can be made.
-* controller/api route should not be 100% working before test is coded/ started.
+* controller/api route is required to be 100% working before test is coded/ started.
 However tester and developer, both should be 100% sure about input/expected output and requirements.

 #### Tools to use only for tests
 1. Jest
-1. React-testing-library
+1. ~~React-testing-library~~
 1. ~~Enzyme~~-- (not permitted to use for now.
 Use React-testing-library)
-1. ~~Cypress~~ (not testing e2e for now but later could be used after approval to use)
+1. Cypress (not testing e2e for now but later could be used after approval to use)
 1. ~~Puppeteer~~ (not permitted to use for now.
 Use Cypress)
 1. Mocking: No need for now as knex will have read test database.
 For endpoint and end to end testing, we are not making network calls however cypress/puppeteer will make real calls when used.